EricMFink/PR/_questions/Conflicts.md

 D) No, because Meghan does not reasonably believe that she can competently and diligently represent Walter and Laurel, even though both clients gave informed consent, confirmed in writing.

-### Question 6
+### Question 5

 The state in which Stella practices recently enacted an animal cruelty law.
 Stella represents Chix, Inc., a poultry company, in a suit brought by a local animal rights group.
 The suit alleges that the poultry company has violated the new state law by failing to provide adequate ventilation in the chicken coops.
 The suit seeks punitive damages.
 Stella files a motion to strike the punitive damages request, urging that the new law does not allow recovery of punitive damages.

-In an unrelated matter, Stella represents a group of students at a small Christian college, seeking to recover punitive damages against the school for allowing dissection of live animals in their school's biology classes in violation of the statute.
+In an unrelated matter, Stella represents a group of college students seeking to recover punitive damages against the school for allowing dissection of live animals in their school's biology classes in violation of the statute.
 When Stella agreed to represent the students, she explained to them that she was arguing against the availability of punitive damages in the Chix case.
 Stella is representing the students pro bono, so even if punitive damages were granted, she would not receive a portion of the award as a legal fee.

-Which of the following factors is least relevant to determining the risk that Stella's actions on behalf of one client would materially limit Stella's effectiveness in representing the other?
+Assess the relevance of these factors in determining the risk that Stella's actions on behalf of one client would materially limit Stella's effectiveness in representing the other:

-A) The fact that she will represent both clients in lawsuits at the trial court level.
+- The fact that Stella will represent both clients in lawsuits at the trial court level.

-B) The fact that the lawsuits will be litigated during the same period of time.
+- The fact that the lawsuits will be litigated during the same period of time.

-C) The fact that Stella would not benefit financially if the statute were interpreted to allow punitive damages.
+- The fact that Stella would not benefit financially if the statute were interpreted to allow punitive damages.

-D) The fact that, when Stella agreed to represent the students, she explained to them that she was arguing against the availability of punitive damages in the Chix case.
+- The fact that, when Stella agreed to represent the students, she explained to them that she was arguing against the availability of punitive damages in the Chix case.

 ### Question 7